eddmann/eddmann.github.io/_posts/2021/2021-02-15-advent-of-code-2015-day-21-rpg-simulator-20xx.md

 };
 ```

-We can calculate the total turns it would take for both the player and boss to win; and then providing the players turn total is less than or equal to the bosses (as the player goes first) we can be sure the player has won.
+We can calculate the total turns it would take for both the player and the boss to win.
+Then, provided the player's turn total is less than or equal to the boss's (as the player goes first), we can be sure the player has won.
 With the ability to now simulate a battle in place, we can go about solving the question laid out in part one.
-Generating all the possible valid player configurations we can filter down to only the ones that the player wins.
+Generating all the possible valid player configurations, we can filter down to only the ones where the player wins.
 From here, we return the minimal cost of those player configurations, leading us to our answer 🌟.

 ```typescript